 Looking forward, the Group will continue to focus on its competitive edge.
-The Directors believe that the Group can benefit from the promising medium-to-long term outlook of the Hong Kong construction industry.
-In the long run, the Group will endeavor to manage the challenges in the fast-changing environment and maintain its leading position among industry players to achieve satisfactory results in the future.
+The Directors believe that the Group will benefit from the promising medium-to-long term outlook of the Hong Kong construction industry.
+In the long run, the Group will continue to use all endeavors to manage upcoming challenges in the fast-changing environment and maintain its leading position among industry players to achieve satisfactory results in the future.